Pruned double Hurwitz numbers: A cut-and-join recursion for pruned Hurwitz numbers

 \section{A cut-and-join recursion for pruned Hurwitz numbers}

 In the standard case double Hurwitz numbers admit a recursion.
-We now formulate and prove an analogon for the pruned case.
+We now formulate and prove an analogue for the pruned case.
 This is a generalization of Proposition 3.2 in \cite{DN13}, where a similar cut-and-join recursion is proved for pruned simple Hurwitz numbers.
-We note, that this recursion is of different type than the recursion for the standard case, since this one is inherent in the combinatorial structure of the branching graphs while the standard one is inherent in the structure of the symmetric group.